-Existing Condition: Recreation and tourism are an important part of local business viability and are enjoyed throughout the county.
-Many recreation activities occur, including fishing, hunting, trapping, mining, berry and mushroom picking, dispersed camping, picnicking, hiking, equestrian activities and using pack animals, snowmobiling, snowshoeing, cross-country skiing, mountain biking, rafting, boating, and using off highway vehicles.
+Existing Condition: Recreation and tourism are important parts of local business viability and are enjoyed throughout the county.
+Many recreation activities occur, including fishing, hunting, trapping, mining, berry and mushroom picking, dispersed camping, picnicking, hiking, equestrian activities and use of pack animals, snowmobiling, snowshoeing, cross-country skiing, mountain biking, rafting, boating, and use of off-highway vehicles.
+The County is supportive of working with the Forest Service to develop historic mining loops.
 Local businesses depend heavily on those who enjoy the vast recreational opportunities within the county.
 Idaho County is interested in having a variety of recreational opportunities.
 Cumulatively, motorized experiences, particularly semi-primitive motorized experiences, are being reduced within the county.
-This reduction would be understandable if the county was largely motorized with little-to-no non-motorized or wilderness opportunities.
-However, as identified below, wilderness and non-motorized opportunities far exceed motorized opportunities (Tables 3-6).
-Within Idaho County, 66% of the Semi-primitive setting is non-motorized (Tables 3-6).
-Only 34% of the Semi-Primitive setting within the county is available for motorized use.
-To provide a more diverse opportunity, particularly in Semi-Primitive settings, for both winter and summer uses, the Semi-Primitive setting available for motorized use needs to increase.
+This reduction would be understandable if the county was largely motorized with little-to-no nonmotorized or wilderness opportunities.
+However, as identified below, wilderness and nonmotorized opportunities far exceed motorized opportunities (Tables 3-6).
+Within Idaho County, 66% of the semi-primitive setting is non-motorized (Tables 3-6).
+Only 34% of the semiprimitive setting within the county is available for motorized use.
+To provide more diverse opportunities, particularly in semi-primitive settings, for both winter and summer uses, the semiprimitive setting available for motorized use needs to increase.